TARPS-group/split-predictive-checks/README.md

 The ```spc``` package was used produce the experiments for:

-Jiawei Li and Jonathan H. Huggins. *Calibrated Split Predictive Checks*.
+Jiawei Li and Jonathan H. Huggins. *Calibrated Model Criticism Using Split Predictive Checks*.
 2022.

 The package includes functionality to load data, compute single and divided SPCs for conjugate Poisson model, Gaussian location model, two-level hierarchical Gaussian models, run SPCs for real-data examples and compare performance of SPCs to other methods.